 Officer in Charge

-Ghalib's diverse police background includes positions in professional standards, which involves internal and administrative investigations including misconduct and respectful workplace issues, in community policing, police accountability, major crimes, uniform patrol, international training, and on a United Nations Mission in Sudan (UNMIS).
+Ghalib's diverse police background includes positions in professional standards, which involves internal and administrative investigation, as well as community policing, police accountability, major crimes, uniform patrol, international training, and a United Nations Mission in Sudan (UNMIS).
 He has been a researcher in police reform, strategic planning, change management, capacity building, and organized crime programs.

 Operations Support Officer